 Prerequisites to Graduate Work

 All four of the MBA programs are designed for individuals with or without an undergraduate degree in business.
 All four programs require a Bachelor’s Degree with a minimum undergraduate GPA of 2.75.
 The full-time program does not require professional experience as a condition of admission.
 However, the Professional, Executive, and Online MBA programs require three or more years of full-time professional or managerial experience for admission.
 The Graduate Management Admission Test (GMAT) is required for admission into all programs leading to the MBA degree.
 Applicants who earned a prior graduate degree from a regionally accredited university are eligible for an exemption from the GMAT requirement based upon their academic performance in their programs, whether their programs required a standardized admission test, and their professional qualifications.
-Professional and Executive MBA applicants with at least three years of full-time experience in a significant management capacity, and an undergraduate grade point average of at least 2.75 on a 4.0 scale may be eligible for an exemption from the GMAT.
+Professional and Executive MBA applicants with at least three years of full-time experience in a significant management capacity, and an undergraduate grade point average (GPA) of at least 2.75 on a 4.0 scale may be eligible for an exemption from the GMAT.
+Online MBA applicants with at least three years of full-time experience and an undergraduate GPA of at least a 3.0 on a 4.0 scale may be eligible for an exemption from the GMAT.
 Please contact Graduate and Executive Programs in Business for more information on the GMAT waiver.

 Applicants seeking admission to one of the four MBA programs should follow the instructions outlined in the Graduate Admission webpage.
 Application forms and instructions are available from Graduate & Executive Programs in Business or can be obtained from the MBA website at www.bgsumba.com.
 Applicants should contact Graduate and Executive Programs in Business for application deadlines and plan their application process accordingly.